vivars7/JDKInstaller/README.md

 # Introduction

-This script is just for convenient configuration of oracle jdk for ubuntu linux.
+This script is just for convenient installation of oracle jdk for ubuntu linux.

 ## Usage is as follows.
 ```sh